rithythul/telegram-member-inviter/README.md

 ![Terminal Screenshot](/assets/images/screenshot.png)

-This program can add all users in requested group to target group.
+This program can crawl all users inside the client groups and add them to the target group.
+Clients should have intended permissions to add members to the target group.

 # Requirements